 Bon Secour - Magnolia Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small town, Bon Secour - Magnolia Springs does not have a public transit system used by locals to get to and from work.
+Bon Secour - Magnolia Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Bon Secour - Magnolia Springs are very well educated compared to the average community in the nation: 35.41% of adults in Bon Secour - Magnolia Springs have a bachelor's degree or even advanced degree.
+The population of Bon Secour - Magnolia Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.41% of adults in Bon Secour - Magnolia Springs have a bachelor's degree or even advanced degree.

 The per capita income in Bon Secour - Magnolia Springs in 2022 was $38,703, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $154,812 for a family of four.
 However, Bon Secour - Magnolia Springs contains both very wealthy and poor people as well.